Professor Mark Davis

 Research interests

-My focus throughout the early part of my career was on the relationship between economy and ethics, manifest in a long-standing interest in Zygmunt Bauman’s sociology.
-During my PhD, I specialised in tracing the concept of freedom in Bauman’s writings on consumerism, politics and morality, which led to my first book Freedom and Consumerism (Routledge, 2008) reviewed in the Times Higher Education Supplement.
+My focus on the relationship between economy and ethics emerges through a long-standing interest in Zygmunt Bauman’s sociology.
+During my PhD, I specialised in tracing the concept of freedom in his writings on consumerism, politics and morality, which led to my first book Freedom and Consumerism (Routledge, 2008) reviewed in the Times Higher Education Supplement.
 Subsequently, I completed a trilogy of books on Bauman’s work by editing two volumes, Bauman’s Challenge (Palgrave, 2010) and Liquid Sociology (Routledge, 2013).
-I secured investment to establish The Papers of Janina and Zygmunt Bauman archive in Special Collections, and I am the senior editor of a three-volume book series of his lesser-known ‘selected writings’ published by Polity: Culture and Art (2021), History and Politics (2023), and Theory and Society (forthcoming, 2024).
+In 2017, I secured investment to establish The Papers of Janina and Zygmunt Bauman archive in Special Collections, and I am the senior editor of a three-volume book series of Bauman’s lesser-known ‘selected writings’ published by Polity: Culture and Art (2021), History and Politics (2023), and Theory and Society (forthcoming, 2024).

-In parallel to this, I have retained my interest in the interdisciplinary research puzzles surrounding the intersection of economy and ethics, pursuing empirical lines of enquiry to study alternative economic practices that seek to promote a fairer, greener and more inclusive society in the context of sustainability and climate breakdown.
-In 2015, I secured funding to hang out with the UK crowdfunding sector and in 2016 worked with the Financial Conduct Authority (FCA) and Cambridge University to deliver regulatory change to improve protections for new investors in crowdfunding markets.
+In parallel to this, I pursue empirical lines of enquiry to study alternative economic practices seeking to promote a fairer, greener and more inclusive society in the context of sustainability, equity and climate change.
+In 2015, I secured funding to hang out with the UK crowdfunding sector and subsequently worked with the Financial Conduct Authority (FCA) and Cambridge University to deliver regulatory change to improve protections for new investors in crowdfunding markets.

-In 2018, I led a government-funded research project to assess the suitability of crowdfunding for delivering UK public sector projects.
-I built a collaborative team of academic, business, industry, local authority, and legal / financial service partners to design a programme of research that led to the co-creation of Community Municipal Investments (CMIs).
-Brought to market in 2020 as ‘Local Climate Bonds’, to date the model has helped to raised nearly £8M for UK local authorities fund place-based net zero projects (principally solar PV and electric vehicle infrastructure).
-The CMI model has also inspired a UK-wide campaign led the Green Finance Institute.
+In 2018, I led a government-funded research project to assess the suitability of crowdfunding for delivering UK public sector infrastructure projects.
+I built a collaborative team of academic, business, industry, local authority, and legal / financial service partners to design a project that led to the co-creation of Community Municipal Investments (CMIs).
+Brought to market in 2020 as ‘Local Climate Bonds’, this model has raised over £8M for UK local authorities to fund place-based net zero projects.
+The CMI model inspired a UK-wide campaign led the Green Finance Institute.

-More recently, I co-led a team based at Leeds, Strathclyde and Sussex Universities to explore alternative approaches to domestic ‘retrofit’ – the installation of energy efficiency measures in buildings.
-Applying ideas from relational sociology, we developed a new ‘social relations of energy’ framework expressed through a series of publications (see below) to challenge the ‘rational actor’ model currently shaping energy policy.
+More recently, I co-led a research team based at Leeds, Strathclyde and Sussex Universities to explore alternative approaches to domestic ‘retrofit’ – the installation of energy efficiency measures in buildings.
+Applying ideas from relational sociology, we developed a new ‘social relations of energy’ framework expressed through a series of publications (see below) to challenge the ‘rational actor’ model that typically shapes energy policy.

 Qualifications